 Lenders fear a spike in defaults might start amid uncertainties because of a likely fall in household incomes from September.

-A large number of retail creditors are in financial distress and sets, especially for home loans, are predicted to be changed in a major way because many borrowers might find it tough to refund large equated monthly instalments.
+Many retail creditors are in financial distress, and sets, especially for home loans, are predicted to be changed in a significant way because many borrowers might find it tough to refund large equated monthly installments.